Brugada syndrome: Prognosis, management, and approach to screening

 Some causes of SCA in patients with apparently normal hearts have been identified and include:

-●Congenital long QT syndrome (LQTS) (see "Clinical features of congenital long QT syndrome")
+●Congenital long QT syndrome (LQTS) (see "Congenital long QT syndrome: Epidemiology and clinical manifestations")

 - Priori SG, Napolitano C, Gasparini M, et al. Natural history of Brugada syndrome: insights for risk stratification and management.
 Circulation 2002; 105:1342.